tsygankov-lab/NoiseCorrectionFactor/README.md

 The package includes two examples of data sets (from GEF Asef and CDC42 biosensors):

-Numerator1.tif    (a multi frame signal for the numerator of the ratio) Denominator1.tif (a multi frame signal for the numerator of the ratio) Mask1.tif (a single frame image of the cell mask)
+Numerator1.tif    (a multi frame signal for the numerator of the ratio) Denominator1.tif (a multi frame signal for the denominator of the ratio) Mask1.tif (a single frame image of the cell mask)

 and similarly: